 In the old days, the distance between superstars and ‘normal’ folks was astronomical.
 We knew it was near impossible to become the next Marilyn Monroe or the new Elvis, and that was fine.
 The idea that you could become anything you want was laughable.
 But this has changed.
 Content creation was only for the big studios with big budgets and good connections.
 This also changed.
 One of the most fruitful marketing strategies for superstars nowadays is direct contact with their fanbase, which creates many opportunities.
 This form of communication is closing the gap between superstars and their fans.
 Biebs is literally a tweet away.

 This is great news.
-It’s possible for everybody to build their brand/company/fanbase independently without a big budget.
+Everybody can build their brand/company/fanbase independently without a big budget.
 This is also bad news because anybody can create content without any medium filtering out unethical and misleading information.
 The way for the charlatan on the internet is a way to make money on an enormous scale, leaving a trail of disaster.

-Of course, not everyone is a charlatan, but we have a tendency to only show the big wins and the cool stuff.
+Of course, not everyone is a charlatan, but we tend only to show the big wins and the cool stuff.
 We all do it.
 Social media is full of fun content.
 The awesome picture from the bachelor’s party, the wedding photos, the promotion.
 You hardly see a photo of someone going through a depression or admitting they are completely lost in life and don’t have a clue what to do next.
 According to social media posts, happiness is at an all-time high, yet depression is killing it at the moment.

 The untold chapters